SkillsFundingAgency/das-platform-automation/README.md

 - At least one example demonstrating how the script can be executed

 For further information see [about_Comment_Based_Help](https://github.com/PowerShell/PowerShell-Docs/blob/staging/reference/5.1/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md)

-INSERT EXAMPLE

-## PlatyPS

-All PowerShell scripts in the Infrastructure-Scripts folder must have external help documentation generated in markdown using the [PlatyPS](https://github.com/PowerShell/platyPS) module.

-TO DO

-ADD A PESTER TEST FOR THIS TO CHECK DOC EXISTS

 ## Naming Conventions